flint-typ/flint-typst/README.md

 scales, number formats, sort order — and how much room each part of the chart needs.
 A backend then draws it.

-It is a native Typst port of the core of [microsoft/flint-chart](https://github.com/microsoft/flint-chart), reproducing its behaviour exactly on a 705-fixture corpus.
+It is a native Typst port of the python core of [microsoft/flint-chart](https://github.com/microsoft/flint-chart), reproducing its behaviour exactly on a 705-fixture corpus.